aws/aws-advanced-jdbc-wrapper/docs/development-guide/LoadablePlugins.md

 When creating custom plugins, it is important to **avoid** the following bad practices in your plugin implementation:

-1. keeping local copies of shared information
+1. Keeping local copies of shared information:
    - information like current connection, or the host list provider are shared across all plugins
    - shared information may be updated by any plugin at any time and should be retrieved via the plugin service when required
-2. using driver-specific properties or objects
+2. Using driver-specific properties or objects:
-   - the JDBC Wrapper may be used with multiple drivers, therefore plugins must ensure its implementation is not restricted to a specific driver
+   - the JDBC Wrapper may be used with multiple drivers, therefore plugins must ensure implementation is not restricted to a specific driver
-3. making direct connections
+3. Making direct connections:
-   - the plugins should always call the pipeline lambdas (i.e. `JdbcCallable<Connection, SQLException> connectFunc`, `JdbcCallable<T, E> jdbcMethodFunc`)
+   - the plugin should always call the pipeline lambdas (i.e. `JdbcCallable<Connection, SQLException> connectFunc`, `JdbcCallable<T, E> jdbcMethodFunc`)
-4. running long tasks synchronously
+4. Running long tasks synchronously:
-   - the JDBC method calls are executed by all subscribed plugins synchronously, if one plugin runs a long task during the execution it blocks the execution for the other plugins
+   - the JDBC method calls are executed by all subscribed plugins synchronously; if one plugin runs a long task during the execution it blocks the execution for the other plugins

 See the following examples for more details: